Yuan Zhen (Jin dynasty): Career under the Jin dynasty

 Not much is known about Yuan Zhen's background or early life except that he originated from Chen Commandery.
 He appeared to have first served as one of Yu Yi's general in the 340s.
-After Yu Yi's death in 345, one of his peers Gan Zan (干瓚) decided to revolt and kill Yu Yi's Champion General Cao Ju (曹據).
+After Yu Yi's death in August 345, one of his peers Gan Zan (干瓚) decided to revolt and kill Yu Yi's Champion General Cao Ju (曹據).
 Yuan Zhen allied himself with Jiang Bin (江虨), Zhu Dao (朱燾) and Mao Muzhi, and together they put down the rebellion.

 Yuan Zhen was present during the early northern expeditions that followed Later Zhao's hasty decline in 350.
 He was serving as Administrator of Lujiang around this time, and he captured Ran Wei's city of Hefei in 350.
 Later in 356, Yuan Zhen, now as Dragon-Soaring General, helped repair the imperial tombs in Luoyang after Huan Wen successfully captured the city.
-In 362, he was stationed in Runan after he was made General of the Household Gentlemen of the West, Chief of military affairs in Yuzhou, Sizhou, Bingzhou, and Jizhou, and Inspector of Yuzhou.
+On 21 March 362, he was stationed in Runan after he was made General of the Household Gentlemen of the West, Chief of military affairs in Yuzhou, Sizhou, Bingzhou, and Jizhou, and Inspector of Yuzhou.

 At Runan, Yuan Zhen helped defend Luoyang from the Former Yan threat.
 The Yan general Lü Hu (呂護) attacked Luoyang in 362, so Yuan Zhen assisted by keeping the ancient capital supplied with rice before falling back to Shouchun.
 Yuan Zhen's authority was further strengthened as he was appointed Chief Controller in Sizhou, Jizhou, and Bingzhou in 363.
-The following year in 364, Yan's regent Murong Ping led the attack together with Li Hong (李洪).
+The following year on 22 May 364, Yan's regent Murong Ping (as the Yan ruler Murong Wei was then only 14 years old) sent Li Hong (李洪) to attack Xuchang.
 Huan Wen ordered Yuan Zhen to defend Pengcheng while carving out a road to help the transport of supplies.
-Ultimately, Luoyang fell to Yan in 365, as Emperor Ai of Jin's death forced Huan Wen to withdraw.
+Ultimately, Xuchang fell to Yan in 365, as Emperor Ai's death forced Huan Wen to withdraw.

 Yuan Zhen was one of the main benefactors in Huan Wen's expedition to conquer Former Yan in 369 together with Huan Chong, Chi Yin (郗愔) and others.
 During the campaign, Huan Wen was faced with a recurring problem as his supply routes were held back by a drought that made the rivers too shallow for his ships to sail.
-Huan Wen sent Yuan Zhen to attack Qiao and Liangguo commanderies to open up the dam at Shimen (石門; north of present-day Fuyang, Anhui) and allow water to flow through the rivers.
+Huan Wen sent Yuan Zhen to attack Qiao and Liangguo commanderies to open up the dam at Shimen (石門; near present-day Xingyang, Henan) and allow water to flow through the rivers.
 However, Yuan Zhen did capture the commanderies, but he could not release the water from the dam.
 Furthermore, Yan forces led by Murong De later arrived at Shimen and defeated Yuan Zhen's army.
 As a result, Huan Wen's supply could not reach him, contributing to his decisive defeat at the Battle of Fangtou.